fncbook/julia-classroom/README.md

 3. In GitHub Classroom, create a new assignment and point it at your new repo.
 4. Students accept the assignment and open it in Codespaces via the **Code → Codespaces** button.

-First startup takes 30–60 seconds for the image pull; subsequent startups are faster.
+First startup takes a few minutes to set up the virtual machine.
+Execution may be 2-4 times slower overall than on a recent-model PC or Mac, but adequate.

-### Option 2: Local devcontainer
+### Option 2: Local devcontainer (medium fuss, uses local computer once set up)

 Requires [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [VS Code](https://code.visualstudio.com/) with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).